 New rules: what to eat to beat cancer

 When it comes to beating the bad guys like cancer, it’s about what you eat as a whole – not one or two specific foods – that makes the most difference.
-That’s the advice from the American Cancer Society, which has updated its dietary guidelines for cancer prevention, with adjustments made to reflect the most up-to-date evidence.
+That’s the advice from the American Cancer Society.
+It has updated its dietary guidelines for cancer prevention, with adjustments made to reflect the most up-to-date evidence.

 The updated recommendations include a stronger emphasis on eating less processed and red meat, cutting back on processed foods, and drinking less soft drink and alcohol.